Ola-Yusuf/Ola-Yusuf/README.md

 # Hi,
 ### My name is OLATUNDE Yusuf O. :male_sign:
-Am working to switch career form academics to software development.
+I'm working to switch career form academics to software development.

 3 years of freelancing experience with series of project.